Abdul Khaliq Hazara (assassin)

-Abdul Khaliq Hazara (Dari/; 1916 — December 18, 1933) was an Afghan Hazara high school student who assassinated the King of Afghanistan, Mohammad Nadir Shah, on 8 November 1933, during an award distribution ceremony.
+Abdul Khaliq Hazara (Dari/; 1916 – December 18, 1933) was an Afghan Hazara high school student who assassinated the King of Afghanistan, Mohammad Nadir Shah, on 8 November 1933, during an award distribution ceremony.
 He was quickly arrested, tortured, and later executed by quartering along with most of his relatives.

-The motive for the assassination was reportedly in revenge for Nadir Shah's unjust taxes and extrajudicial killings of Hazaras, and for the killing of Ghulam Nabi Charkhi who was a former Afghanistan ambassador to Moscow who took part in the Afghan civil war of 1928-29 as a supporter of the previous ruler of Afghanistan, the reform-minded Amanullah Khan.
+The motive for the assassination was reportedly in revenge for Nadir Shah's unjust taxes and extrajudicial killings of Hazaras, and for the killing of Ghulam Nabi Charkhi, a former Afghanistan ambassador to Moscow who took part in the Afghan civil war of 1928–29 as a supporter of the previous ruler, the reform-minded Amanullah Khan.

 Life

 Khaliq was born in 1916 in the Chindawol area of Kabul, Afghanistan.
 He was a student at Nejat High School.
 As a Hazara, Khaliq faced discrimination.
 Khaliq was a household servant of Ghulam Nabi Khan and was devastated at his assassination.

 Assassination of the King

 On 8 November 1933, Nadir Shah invited athletes of his high school to the palace to distribute medals for their achievements.
 Abdul Khaliq was one of the attendees and saw no security units at the gates.
 Abdul Khaliq rode his bike and was armed.